BrotherBoard/BombApps/README.md

 Included:

+PI: An app that generates pi using a simple equation over time

 ToDo: An app that makes/delets checks, yes that's all

 TicTacToe: A so-very impossible TicTacToe ai that nobody on earth can beat.